 Before I dive into the aspects of alleged shadow bans, getting banned from Hinge and Tinder it helps to understand where each app comes from.
 Even though they are both owned by the Match Group, they operate in completely different ways and have different terms of services and expectations.
+Tinder is traditionally viewed as a hookup app or for younger crowds but depending on where you live and what your options are, it can be used as a legitimate dating app with those seeking relationships.

 What is Hinge?
 Overview: “Designed To Be Deleted”

-Hinge has been around since 2012 and in June 2018 Match Group acquired 51% stake in the company with a 12 month window to acquire remaining shares.
+Hinge has been around since 2012 and in June 2018 Match Group acquired 51% stake in the company with a 12-month window to acquire remaining shares.
 In February 2019 it did just that.
-It’s an unfortunate exit from a customer perspective (since Match is where all dating apps go to die) but I am hopeful the some of the bugs will at least worked out now that it has more resources from a technical perspective.
+It’s an unfortunate exit from a customer perspective (since Match is where all dating apps go to die) but I am hopeful the some bugs will at least worked out now that it has more resources from a technical perspective.
 With that said, there are a number of complaints that have surfaced around using the app and I will go into detail around those frustrating customer service inquiries.

 What is Tinder?
 Who Uses Tinder?

 Tinder is often viewed as a dating app but I would argue it’s merely an introduction app more than anything else.
-Introduction to penpals, friends, Instagram followers, travel guides, Venmo payments, hookups or something more.
+Introduction to pen pals, friends, Instagram followers, travel guides, Venmo payments, hookups or something more.
 On the app page, Tinder is described as: “the world’s most popular app for meeting new people.
 If you’re here to meet new people, expand your social network, meet locals when you’re traveling, or just live in the now, you’ve come to the right place.”

 Keeping that in mind, meeting is a rather vague term.
 It can be virtual or physical.
 As such there is more ambiguity around what is for and what kind of people use the app.
+Using Tinder in a large city like New York can have different intentions than those in rural towns of Central California.
+Apps like Hinge are popular in larger cities across the United States but for more remote areas, Tinder is still a popular app for relationship focused adults.

-Unable To Login Into Hinge
+Unable To Log In To Hinge

 One of the most common issues Hinge users face is an inability to login to accounts.
 What’s worse is that Hinge rarely give the reason behind the errors and when it does, it is often vague in details.
-Some of the most common reasons for this error are that that 1) users no longer have access to a phone; 2) users no longer have access to Facebook account; 3) users made more than 1 account; 4) users deleted and re-started account too many times; 5) users were reported by someone on the app 6) users violated terms of service.
+Some of the most common reasons for this error are that 1) users no longer have access to a phone; 2) users no longer have access to Facebook account; 3) users made more than 1 account; 4) users deleted and re-started account too many times; 5) users were reported by someone on the app 6) users violated terms of service.

 Unable To Access Phone or Facebook Account